lowRISC/opentitan/hw/ip/tlul/doc/_index.md

 AXI-4, modulo the following assumptions.

 - Only one request (read or write) per cycle
-- One one response (read or write) per cycle
+- Only one response (read or write) per cycle
 - No burst transactions

 Bus primitives are provided in the lowRISC IP library.
 These are